oroinc/documentation/admin_guide/entities/entity_fields_basic_properties.rst

 The first step of creating a new entity field is providing information on its basic properties in the **General Information** section:

 .. image:: ../img/entity_management/new_entity_field.png
+   :alt: Basic properties available when creating a new field for an entity

 1. **Field Name** --- Provide a name of the field that will be used to refer to it in the system.
 This name must be unique within an entity and it can be neither a `reserved SQL word <http://msdn.microsoft.com/en-us/library/ms189822.aspx>`_ nor a `reserved PHP word <http://php.net/manual/en/reserved.keywords.php>`_.